robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

     library(lubridate)
     library(stringr)

 Then we’ll read in the data, which is saved in a TSV file after copying and pasting from the spreadsheet into a text document.
-We’ll select only the production days and the unnamed first column (renamed automatically to X1), excluding Saturdays and the TOIL columns.
+We’ll select only the production days and the unnamed first column (named X1 on import), excluding Saturdays and the TOIL columns.

     r:
     wide <- read_tsv('chsub.tsv') %>%